Azure-Samples/azure-cosmos-java-sql-api-samples/reactor-pattern-guide.md

 will output the three Strings shown and then end.

-Suppose now we want to add two special behaviors to our program: (1) After all M Strings have been printed, print “End of reminders.” so the user knows we are finished.
+Suppose now we want to add two special behaviors to our program: (1) After all M Strings have been printed, print "End of reminders." so the user knows we are finished.
 (2) Print the stack trace for any ```Exception```s which occur during execution.
 A modification to the ```subscribe()``` call handles all of this:

 ```java
 reminderPipeline.subscribe(strIn -> {